alx2009/K197Display/README.md

 If you do not have the 197/K197A available, but for whatever reason you want to test this software, you may want to look at this simulator: https://github.com/alx2009/displayBoardTester

-You will need the Arduino IDE, with dxCore (https://github.com/SpenceKonde/DxCore) and the u8g2 library (https://github.com/olikraus/u8g2/wiki)
+You will need the Arduino IDE, with DxCore (https://github.com/SpenceKonde/DxCore) and the u8g2 library (https://github.com/olikraus/u8g2/wiki)

 Connections:
 ------------